Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/assistant/installation.md

 # Installation

+If you're new to Rivals modding, see [software setup](/workshop_guide/quickstart/software_setup.md) instead.

 ## Plugin Installation

-If you haven't chosen an editor yet, most people use GMEdit, which is more tailored for GML and Rivals specically.
+If you haven't chosen an editor yet, most people use GMEdit, which is more tailored for GML and Rivals specifically.

 ### GMEdit